demiguel122/data_platform_with_docker/README.md

     - `dbt`: transformation tool
     - `postgres-dbt`: we will use postgres databases to store all raw and transformed data.
 More specifically, the following databases will be created during deployment using the `init_postgres_dbt.sql` file as an entrypoint:

       - `data_lake`: will contain all raw data as-is.
 This is the target database where our DAG will load the extracted data. dbt will not materialize any models here.
-It will only read.
+It will be read-only.
       - `dev`: database used for the development environment
       - `pro`: database used for the production environment